Trump trial pending, McConnell calls it ‘vote of conscience’

 “They failed, but they came dangerously close to starting a bloody constitutional crisis.
 They must be prosecuted to the fullest extent of the law.”

-McConnell, who has spent the past days talking to senators and donors, is telling them the decision on whether or not to convict Trump is theirs alone — meaning the leadership team will not work to hold senators in line one way or the other.
+McConnell, who has spent the past days talking to senators and donors, is telling them the decision on whether or not to convict Trump is theirs alone.
+His stance, first reported by Business Insider, means the GOP leadership team will not work to hold senators in line one way or the other.

 Last week’s assault angered lawmakers, stunned the nation and flashed unsettling imagery around the globe, the most serious breach of the Capitol since the War of 1812, and the worst by home-grown intruders.